material-motion/tools/contributor_tools/git/README.md

     Make a linear series of commits on the branch using regular `git commit`.
     Split commits up so that each commit is a self-contained feature.
     Prune your local commit history with `git commit --amend` or `git rebase -i` as you see fit.

+    `mdm git tree`

+    Displays the linear series of pending commits.